MDAnalysis/UserGuide/doc/source/contributing_code.rst

 You can also install the following optional dependencies, although please note that they many not all be available for your machine type.
-Specifically;
-hole2, and distopia are only available on linux + x86_64 machines, and openmm is not available for windows.
+Specifically, *hole2*, and *distopia* are only available on Linux + x86_64 machines, and *openmm* is not available for Windows.
+Simply remove any optional package that is not available for your operating system/architecture from your list.

     .. code-block:: bash